monktastic/blog/pages/metaphysics/radical-skepticism-and-magic.md

 As a young adult, I spent three months meditating full time in a Tibetan Buddhist center, and what Harris describes kept unfolding.
-At first, my mind was filled with an endless stream of coarse thoughts: what I was going to eat for dinner, what time it was, etc. When I began to notice those, I patted myself on the back, only to discover underneath them a more subtle stream of narration.
+At first, my mind was filled with an endless stream of coarse thoughts: what I was going to eat for dinner, what time it was, etc. As I began to notice those, I patted myself on the back, only to discover underneath them a more subtle stream of narration.
 As those settled, even more faint ideation became apparent.
 It is like waves on the ocean: the tiny fluctuations only become visible as the large ones subside